friemen/zackzack/README.md

 channels, if necessary.

 My hope is to show how the combination of Om and core.async enables drastically simpler enterprise-style UI development.

+## Example

 This is how I like the code for boring UIs to look alike:

 ```clojure
 ;; ============================================================================